-Mai-Linh Huynh was born on September 29, 1979 in a refugee camp in Malaysia.
+Mai-Linh Huynh was born in a Vietnamese refugee camp in Malaysia.
 She is however not a Malaysian but a full fledged Canadian.
 Her ethnic background is Chinese and Vietnamese; her parents and family origins are from South Vietnam and the Fujian Province of China.

 In 1980, Mai-Linh and her family were sponsored into Canada as refugees by a Mennonite church community in Northern Saskatchewan.
 To earn a decent living, her parents owned and operated various Chinese-Canadian restaurants in small rural communities outside of Edmonton.
 In 1984, her family settled and bought a house in Edmonton, Alberta.
 It was in this city where Mai-Linh spent most of her childhood, adolescent and young adult life.

 Mai-Linh holds a Bachelor of Science in Environmental Biology (2001) and Master of Science in Environmental Management (2015).
 She has extensive field experience surveying/monitoring long-toed salamanders, bats, dragon flies, red squirrels, small mammals, piping plovers, riparian vegetation, and song birds.
 Such experience involved bird and bat banding, small mammal trapping and handling, snow tracking, plant and animal identification, use of radio telemetry, mist netting…and yes, even “milking”- she has experience “milking” estrous bats and red squirrels…for scientific research purposes of course!